MCausc78/stoat.py/docs/api/enums_and_flag_classes.rst

         The token can be used to connect to Gateway on user's behalf.
     .. attribute:: full

-        The token can be used to access entire Revolt HTTP API.
+        The token can be used to access entire Stoat HTTP API.

 Reporting
 ~~~~~~~~~